 The slurry needs to be applied to damp surfaces, so if your walls and floors are currently dry, you’ll need to dampen them first.
 Most products will require two coats.
 The first goes directly onto the masonry in a horizontal direction.
 You’ll then need to wait for this to dry before applying the second coat.
 It can take 2-24 hours for the first layer to dry.

 Tanking the floor

-You may notice some moisture as the slurry cures – this is normal.
-It is part of the process as water vapour condenses on cold surfaces.
+When taking the floors and walls, you might notice some moisture as the slurry cures.
+This is completely normal and simply part of the process, as water vapour will condense on cold surfaces.

-You need to add a breathable render to the walls before being able to decorate and leave at least 24 hours after the second coat before doing this.
+By this stage, your walls and floors are completely waterproof, so you can start thinking about decorating your space.
+Before you can decorate your walls, you’ll need to add a breathable render to the walls.
+You need to wait 24 hours after the second coat of slurry has been applied before you do this.
 You can do this even if there are still some damp or darker patches in some areas.

 The render needs to be around 10mm thick.
 To achieve this, you can make a mix of three-parts sharp washed sand to one-part cement.
 Use this specialist cement to coat your walls and prepare for the decorative stages.